lanimall/webMethods-devops-provisioning/README.md

 ## Pre-requisites:

-1. Of course, Docker should be installed!
+1. Of course, Docker should be installed - Check official Docker doc https://docs.docker.com/install/ for details.

 2. Then, for the DB instances needed by some of the products, this project currently relies on the following solution explained at: https://github.com/lanimall/sagdevops-dbcreator-docker